railwayapp/docs/src/docs/tutorials/proximity-steering.md

 - Have your desired domain setup with Cloudflare's nameservers, they have a general guide for that [here](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/).

-- Have **SSL/TLS** mode set to **Full**
+- Have **SSL/TLS** mode set to **Full**.

     **SSL/TLS → Overview → Full**

-- Have **Always Use HTTPS** enabled
+- Have **Always Use HTTPS** enabled.

     **SSL/TLS → Edge Certificates → Always Use HTTPS**

-    This is to prevent Railway from needing to handle the insecure redirect as that would result in being incorrectly redirected away to an upstream endpoint.
+    This ensures that Railway avoids managing the insecure redirect, which would otherwise lead to an incorrect redirection to an upstream endpoint.

 - Have a `/health` or similar endpoint that returns a status code of 200.